 22But if I say this to the boy, ‘Behold, the arrows are beyond you,’ then go, for Yahweh has sent you away.

 23And as for the matter about which you and I have spoken, behold, Yahweh is between you and me forever.”

 24So David hid himself in the field.

-33Saul cast his spear at him to strike him.
-By this Jonathan knew that his father was determined to put David to death.
+33Then Saul hurled his spear at him to strike him down, and so Jonathan knew that his father was determined to put David to death.

 39But the boy did not know anything.
 Only Jonathan and David knew the matter.